 AI use cases in logistics (Part 2)

 There are a lot of ways to benefit from AI in the logistics industry.
-Nowadays, this technology plays an important role in the advanced supply chain and logistics solutions.
+Nowadays, this technology plays an important role in the advanced supply chain and digital transformation of logistics.
 It increases effectiveness and automates many everyday time-consuming tasks, saving time and reducing expenses.

 The Most Promising AI-Based Startups in Logistics

 A lot of innovations come from startups.
 So, we’ve decided to create a list of startups companies that provide opportunities to use artificial intelligence in the logistics industry.

 This company offers to automate warehouses.has developed a robot that is called Chuck.
 It is based on the same technologies as autonomous vehicles.
 Chuck can communicate with the Management System.
 As a result, it can put items away, pack things, count and sort them.

 Moreover, Chuck is wireless.
 It is good at moving among boxes and even slow down when people or other equipment are nearby.

 It is a company that develops autonomous mobile robots.
 They are able to make any warehouse operation easy.main focus is to assist e-commerce operations.
 This startup has created the LocusBot that is easy to work with because of the integrated touch-pad based user interface.
 As a result, there is no need to spend time training workers.